 Many of these are made using conventional cotton, and we already know the environmental impacts of that.
 Best to choose one made either from scarp materials or organic, natural fibres that are eco-friendly.

-These are a great option if you are seeking eco-friendly school supplies from Canada.
-If you are outside of Canada, a quick Etsy search will uncover a ton of options too.
+These are a great option if you are seeking eco-friendly school supplies.
+Besides these, a quick Etsy search will uncover a ton of options too.

 Buying a durable backpack that's built to last is the way to go.
 You certainly do not want to be buying these each and every year.
 Most of them are made with synthetic materials and can't be recycled.
 In fact, textile recycling rates are really low in Canada and the USA which makes buying an eco friendly backpack more important than ever.